AlexeyBond/godot-constraint-solving/README.md

 - **Learning from example**.
   2d WFC generator is able to infer rules from an example of a valid map.
   The algorithm also tries to infer some valid cell combinations beyond those provided in the example.
-  In cases when algorithm produces some invalid or not-nice-looking cell combinations, it's possible to also provide examples of cell combinations that should not appear in the final result.
+  In cases when the algorithm produces some invalid or not-nice-looking cell combinations, it's possible to also provide examples of cell combinations that should not appear in the final result.
   Or stop the generator from searching for additional cell combinations and provide all possible combinations in the initial example.
 - Supports **different node types**:
 	- `TileMap`